Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 <img src="../uploads/browndust-granhildr-support-formation-dynamic-support.jpg">

 I think these units are substitutable depending on the current meta. **Elijah especially**. <span style="color:blue">Recently Mary has been replaced quite heavily by Benaca in KR Server</span>, so I suppose Mary isn't as good as the other two.

+### What about Offensive Units and other Support Units?

+<span style="color:red">They are like interchangeable parts in GSF</span>.
+Think of Granhildr, Refithea, and Celia are engine of a car.
+Other units are tires, body parts, suspension, etc. For example, Floria was a key part of GSF from June ~ August in KR Server, but now it's very hard to see GSF with Floria.
+That defensive support role is now taken by Themis.
+There is no point of giving recommendation of these interchangeable units because within few months they are highly likely to be obsolete.

+Sorry if you were looking for a list of units which are good for GSF.
+I just don't see the point of taking time to make them and see them become completely outdated before 2019.

 ---